Optimization of conveyance of quantum particles by moving potential well: Survival probability for a constant-velocity protocol

 where we ignore the constant energy shift.

-The sudden change of velocity causes discontinuity of the wavefunction in the moving frame.
+The sudden change of velocity causes discontinuity of the wave function in the moving frame.
 Let us first consider $t=0$.
 The quantum state in the rest frame should be continuous by definition.
-Using the notation,
+Using the notation

 we have

 On the other hand, since the unitary transformations around $t=0$ are given as

 the quantum state in the moving frame is written as